What are the best swim goggles? Coach tests the best options for pool and open-water swimming

 Finally, a note on fit.
 A set of goggles that fit you well should suction to your face without needing to use the head strap at all (that is there for added security), so when shopping around, try and attach the goggles to your face without the strap and see if you can achieve a good seal!
 See our guide on how goggles should fit for more on that.

 Getting the right pair of goggles can boost your confidence and drastically improve your swim.
-For extensive advice on getting your goggles on point, have a look at our guide to the best swimming goggles to buy for triathlon.
+As will a quality wetsuit, so head to our round-up of the best triathlon wetsuits to find the right one for you.